samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `accessId` (*Type inferred from the provided value*): RSA Access ID from Administration API key file.
+* `accessId` (string; *Type inferred from the provided string value*): RSA Access ID from Administration API key file.
 Console display name: "Access ID".
-* `accessKey` (*Type inferred from the provided value*): RSA Access Key from Administration API key file.
+* `accessKey` (string; *Type inferred from the provided string value*): RSA Access Key from Administration API key file.
 Console display name: "Access Key".
 * `baseUrl` (string): Base URL for RSA API that is provided in Administration API key file.
 Console display name: "Base URL".